 9. Spectator Sports Accountant

 Just because you can’t hit a home run doesn’t mean that you can’t work in the sports industry.
-If you’ve ever dreamed of being surrounded in the world of your favorite athletics team, a spectator sports accountant could be the career for you.
+If you’ve ever dreamed of being surrounded by the world of your favorite athletics team, a spectator sports accountant could be the career for you.
 Ranging in position from payroll accountant to merchandise accountant of sports team revenues, or controller, you can help with player and staff compensation, manage inventory, or oversee the entire accounting department for the team.

 Average salary: $70,130